Please contact us to discuss pricing.

 This unit has been fully disassembled, cleaned inside and out, meticulously overhauled and working like new again.

-This particular LM1 is a piece of pop music history.
-We will only sell it if we get a crazy offer we can't refuse.
+Since this particular LM1 is a piece of pop music history, we will only sell it if we get a crazy offer we can't refuse.
 If we don't, we hope to make it available as part of a public access synth studio here in NYC.

 The LM1 is the first digital drum machine to incorporate samples of actual drum sounds.
 But don't let that fool you - sampling technology was pretty primitive back then, so the sounds this thing makes are a lot more electronic sounding than an acoustic drum kit.
 The Linn has some serious character!
 Plus, you've got pitch control over all it's sounds, so you can turn a snare into an explosion for instance ;).